 Are there any other incentives or benefits open to me?

-From the comfort of ‘working’ from home and changing a young person’s life, to the foster carers allowance and other financial incentives, there’s always something to keep our foster carers smiling.
+From the comfort of ‘working’ from home and changing a young person’s life, to the foster carers allowance and other financial incentives, there is always something to keep our foster carers smiling.
 Examples of further benefits include:

-- To support our carers with subsequent placements we also provide a £75 new placement payment every time a new child joins your family.
+• A new placement payment of £75 each time a new child joins your family.

-- We pay for all our carers to become members of Foster Talk – a wonderful hub of fostering advice, tips and resources.
-Get discounts on fun days out or chat to other carers, this is a space dedicated to you.
+• Complimentary membership at Foster Talk, a wonderful hub of fostering advice, tips and resources.
+You can also find discounts for fun days out, or simply chat to other carers in a space that is dedicated to you.

-As your support system, Fostering Solutions aim to make your fostering experience a happy, successful one from day one.
+As your support system, Fostering Solutions aims to make your fostering experience a fulfilling journey from day one.
 That’s why, if you have any questions our expert team is waiting by the phone to answer them for you.